 - Any drivers younger than 21 who hold a graduated license permit or a provisional license are prohibited from using a hands-free cell phone.

 - Text messaging while driving is illegal.

-- Kids eight and younger who weigh less than 80 pounds must ride in the backseat properly secured in a child safety seat or booster.
+- Kids 8 years old and younger who weigh less than 80 pounds must ride in the backseat properly secured in a child safety seat or booster.
 If the vehicle does not have a backseat, the child may ride in the front while properly secured in an appropriate seat.

 - Kids that are younger than eight, but weigh more than 80 pounds may be secured with a properly fastened seat belt.

 If you're in the market for one, you can shop online for a child car seat at any time.
 When ordering, be sure the car seat matches your child's height, weight and age.